 Unfortunately, you or someone you know will experience intimate partner violence, domestic abuse or dating violence at some point in your lifetime.
 Teens are particularly vulnerable to dating violence and may even experience domestic violence at home.

 Dating abuse is something all adults and all parents who care about young people should know how to spot.
-Read on to learn more about dating violence, its signs and advice on how to protect yourself and a loved one.
+Read on to learn more about abusive behaviors, dating violence, the signs and advice on how to protect yourself and a loved one.

 What is dating violence?

-“Dating violence is any type of behavior within an intimate relationship that causes someone physical, psychological or sexual harm,” said Adeola Adelayo, MD, a practicing psychiatrist with Banner Health in Scottsdale, AZ.
+“Dating violence is any type of behavior within an intimate relationship that causes someone physical, sexual or psychological harm,” said Adeola Adelayo, MD, a practicing psychiatrist with Banner Health in Scottsdale, AZ.
 “Dating violence doesn’t have an age restriction or is limited to one gender identity.”

 It’s estimated that 20 people per minute (that’s 10 million men and women a year!) are physically abused by an intimate partner in the U.S.